-Why Some Papers Are Rejected After Minor Revisions — JNGR 5.0 AI Journal
+Why Some Papers Are Rejected After Minor Revisions

 Introduction

 Receiving a “minor revision” decision is often interpreted as a near guarantee of acceptance.
+Authors may assume that addressing small issues will lead directly to publication.

-Understanding why rejection can occur after minor revision helps researchers avoid critical mistakes at the final stage.
+Understanding these dynamics helps authors avoid critical mistakes at the final stage of review.

 1. Minor Revision Does Not Mean Full Confidence

-A minor revision indicates:
+A minor revision generally indicates that:

 • Major methodological concerns are resolved